Auditing your organisational digital proficiency

 Do you have experience of implementing change and introducing new systems before? (this experience doesn’t have to be digital/IT related – change and new systems tend to impact people and their ways of working, and this will need sensitive management).

 The motivation and commitment to the digital development journey needs to be owned by the Chief Executive of the organisation and the board.
-You may have a digital native or expert in-house thought, who can lead or support the process.
+You may have a digital native in-house though, or expert on the board, who can lead or support the process.

 Take a look at our resource: How to...
 Recruit Staff for Digital Developments.